Server side vulnerabilities in Java

 Oracle regularly releases updates of Java improving its security vulnerability.
 In many cases, perception prevails over reality and users begin to think Java is bad.
 The reaction to this perceived notion is usually extreme - meaning the administration may block java through their firewall or simply uninstall Java completely from the user's machine.

-I will try changing this perception so users understand what exactly is at risk when using Java.
+My goal is to try and change this perception so users have a better understanding of what exactly is at risk when using Java.

 It is important to understand that vulnerability in Java does not affect applications that run on the server or as a stand-alone application on a client machine.
-Synametrics makes many applications that are written in Java which run on a server machine (for example, Syncrify server) or as a stand-alone application on a client machine (for example Syncrify client).
+Synametrics developed several applications that are written in Java that run on a server machine (for example, Syncrify server) or as a stand-alone application on a client machine (for example Syncrify client).

 This is the main reason why you see a warning message displayed by your browser complaining about an older version of Java.

-Upgrading to latest JREIt is always best to stay current if you have installed a JRE that is global to the machine, such as downloading a JRE from Oracle's website.
-This way, if you visit a website containing a malicious Java applet, that software won't be able to get access to your computer.
+It is always best to stay up-to-date with the latest version of JRE that has been globally installed on the machine.
+This way, if you visit a website containing a malicious Java applet, that software won't be able to gain access to your computer.

 Upgrading a private copy of the JRE does not affect browsers.
-Therefore, even if you use an older build or version of JRE on the machine, it does not matter.
+Therefore, even if you use an older version of JRE on the machine, it does not matter.

 In short, keep the following points in mind when using Java: